CZ-NIC/pyoidc/doc/howto/rp.rst

 an ID token.
 The access token can be used as described above to fetch user information.

-Using Implicit Flow instead of Authorization Code Flow will save you a round trip but at the same time you will get an access token and no refresh_token.
+Using the Implicit Flow instead of the Authorization Code Flow will save you a round trip but at the same time you will get an access token and no refresh_token.
 So in order to get a new access token you have to perform another authentication request.